apecloud/kubeblocks/docs/user_docs/lifecycle_management/vertical_scaling/three_nodes.md

 cluster.dbaas.kubeblocks.io/wesql-3nodes created
 ```

+### Result

-Wait for a few seconds and when the cluster is running, which means the cluster is deployed successfully.
+Wait a few seconds and when the cluster phase changes to  `Running`, the cluster is created successfully.

 ```
 $ kubectl get cluster